-apply to your application.
+application.

 When receiving a Sierra mass flow meter, carefully check the outside packing carton for damage incurred in shipment.
-If the carton is damaged, notify the local carrier and submit a report to the factory.
+If the carton is damaged, notify the local carrier and submit a report to the factory or distributor.
 Remove the packing slip and check that all ordered components are present.
 Make sure any spare parts or accessories are not discarded with the packing material.
-Do not return any equipment to the factory without first contacting Sierra Customer Service.
+Do not return any equipment to the factory without a Return Material Authorization (RMA, see Chapter 4).